 Unfortunately, transportation of fruit is something that will always affect flavor.
-The best way to combat this is to find grocery stores whose produce is locally grown, create your own beautiful garden, or find a Farmers’ Market nearby.
+The best way to combat this is to find grocery stores whose produce is locally grown.
+Also, you can create your own beautiful garden, or find a Farmers’ Market nearby.

 If the taste alone does not make you shop seasonally, the savings definitely should.
+This is one of the many ways to save money on groceries.
 When fruits are in season, there is an abundance of crop, typically resulting in a lower cost to the consumer.
-A great example is a large, mouthwatering pineapple stacked on top of 50 others just like it for under $2 in the first half of the year.
+A great example is a large, mouthwatering pineapple stacked on top of 50 others just like it for under $2 in the beginning of the year.
 Now, fast-forward towards the Fall when all you can find is a short, stumpy brownish yellow pineapple that will cost you $4 to $5.

 Using the seasonal fruit chart below is one way to help your family become more adventurous and try a variety of fruit rather than the typical apple a day.
 Make it a challenge to try a new fruit during their season and soon you will find yourself craving a kumquat or kiwi for dessert.

 “Our minds are like our stomachs; they are whetted by the change of their food, and variety supplies both with fresh appetite.” – Quintilian

 Please note that this chart is to be used a general reference guide.
 Different regions and temperature changes may affect the availability of fruits during each season.